gabrielmoral/aws-solution-architect-associate-exam-notes/VPC.md

 Not associated with security groups.
 Automatically assigned a public ip address.
 It must have a route out to the internet in the private subnet route table.
 To create an AZ indenpendent architecture, create a NAT gateway in each AZ to avoid multiples AZ going to the same NAT gateway in case of NAT Gateway being down.

+NAT gatewayes are billed:

+- A cost per hour.
+- All traffic processed, regardless of it's direction.

 **Network ACL's**
 They contain a numbered list of rules that are evaluated in order.